Exactly why is Tinder in Manila therefore tragic?

 But i recognize that basketball jerseys and puruntong shorts arenвЂ™t all of that appealing.

 Then, there are those who think they have been superstars.
-IвЂ™ve come across profiles like Jayson, 37, whom place Kobe BryantвЂ™s image on their pictures.
+IвЂ™ve come across profiles like Jayson, 37, whom place Kobe BryantвЂ™s image on their pictures benaughty.
 ItвЂ™s Tom Cruise, or Alden Richards, or Ruru Madrid if itвЂ™s not Kobe.

 And another subset of Pinoys on Tinder: Those who like utilizing ugly MS Paint doodles (and so on) coupled with spammy slapstick pictures obviously nicked off the online, and nothing else.